ISSF Olympic trap

-Olympic Trap is a shooting sport discipline contested at the Olympic Games and sanctioned by the International Shooting Sport Federation.
+Olympic trap is a shooting sports discipline contested at the Olympic Games and sanctioned by the International Shooting Sport Federation.
 Usually referred to simply as "trap", the discipline is also known in the United States as international trap, bunker trap, trench or international clay pigeon.
 It is considered more difficult than most other trap versions in that the distance to the targets and the speed with which they are thrown are both greater.

 Until 1992, the Olympic trap event was open to both men and women.
-In 1996, it was open to men only, and from 2000 men and women have had separate competitions.
+In 1996, it was open to men only; since 2000, men and women have had separate competitions.

 The course of fire is 125 targets in the qualification round for both men and women since 2018.
-In 2005, the final rules were changed so that only one shot can be taken at each target, as opposed to two in the qualification round.
-The competitors use shotguns of 12 bore or smaller.
-Allowed are all actions, including double barrel breech loaders, semi-automatic or others, but not pump action guns.
+In 2005, the final rules were changed so that only one shot could be taken at each target instead of two in the qualification round.
+The competitors use 12-bore or smaller shotguns.
+All types of smoothbore shotguns, excluding semi-automatics and pump action shotguns, may be used, provided their caliber does not exceed 12 gauge.